darraghmoran2025/Applied_Statistics_Project/week6/writeup/Week6_Results.md

 Splitting it all the way into five days, is not very effective.
 So Monday / midweek / Friday is the right resolution: Tuesday, Wednesday and Thursday are statistically the same day, and the week's real structure is its open, its middle and its close.

-Grouped that way over the full sample, the pattern is a clean staircase.
 Volatility falls from 21.4% (Monday) to 19.3% (midweek) to 17.8% (Friday).
 Excess kurtosis falls from 17.5 to 8.0 to 5.3.
 The tail parameter rises from ν = 2.17 to 2.73 to 3.10.
 Every measure says the same thing: the week opens risky and heavy-tailed, and calms down as it goes.

 ![Figure 1.
 Volatility and tail parameter by weekday.](../figures/week6_weekday_params.png)